Appearance of Nodes in React Diagram Component

 Constraints

-The constraints property of the node allows you to enable/disable certain behaviors of the node.
-For more information about node constraints refer to the Node Constraints
+The constraints property of the node allows you to enable or disable certain behaviors of the node.
+This provides fine-grained control over node interactions and capabilities.
+For more information about node constraints, refer to the Node Constraints documentation.

 Stack order

-The nodes zIndex property specifies the stack order of the node.
-A node with greater stack order is always in front of a node with a lower stack order.
+The zIndex property of nodes specifies the stack order of the node.
+A node with a greater stack order is always rendered in front of a node with a lower stack order, allowing you to control the layering of overlapping elements.

 import * as React from 'react';